The best (almost) unlimited mobile data plans

 Best Optus ‘unlimited’ data alternative plan

 The biggest downside of choosing the Optus One plan over a Vodafone or Telstra’s ‘unlimited’ data plan is that with Optus there are excess data charges once you’ve hit your monthly data allowance.
 For example, every extra 1GB over the 500GB allowance on this plan will cost you $10.
-But with that much data, you’re unlikely to go over.
+But with that much data, you’re unlikely to exceed it.

 Best cheap ‘unlimited’ data plans

-Vodafone’s $40 Red Plus Plan provides 10GB for $40 per month at maximum speed and is the cheapest mobile data plan you can get that will give you ‘unlimited’ data.
-Like the other Red Plus plans above, you’ll be subject to a speed cap of 1.5Mbps once you’ve used up your full-speed data allowance.
+Vodafone’s $40 SIM Only Lite Plan provides 10GB for $40 per month at maximum speed and is the cheapest mobile data plan you can get that will give you ‘unlimited’ data.
+Like the other Vodafone Infinite plans above, you’ll be subject to a speed cap – this time of 2Mbps – once you’ve used up your full-speed data allowance.
 While 10GB isn’t a massive amount for monthly usage, this is probably sufficient for the average user who can rely on home/work WiFi throughout most of the day.
+Sign up before 13 October and you’ll nab an extra 20GB bonus full-speed data for just $35 per month.

-For those keen to snag a bargain, Vodafone offers a bundle and save deal on all its Red Plus Plans, which could make this ‘unlimited’ data plan most attractive for those looking to maximise their savings.
+For those keen to snag a bargain, Vodafone offers a bundle and save deal on all its Infinite plans, which could make this ‘unlimited’ data plan most attractive for those looking to maximise their savings.
 The Bundle & Save deal entails a 5% to 20% discount off your plan costs when you pool together multiple eligible plans under one account.

-For those willing to fork up more a bit more for extra perks and benefits, also consider the Telstra $60 Medium SIM Plan for 100GB monthly.
+For those willing to fork up more a bit more for extra perks and benefits, also consider the Telstra $65 Medium SIM Plan for 80GB monthly.
 Available as either a BYO phone, SIM-only plan or as a no-contract phone plan with 24-month or 36-month handset repayments, you’ll also receive data-free streaming of Apple Music and select data-free sports streaming.